The averaging period used for the following assessment was 1981-2010.

 The first part of June was largely unsettled, bringing significant amounts of rainfall to most areas.
 England and Wales became more settled after the 10th, with a build in pressure, though rain-bearing fronts continued to steer round the northern edge of the high pressure with western Scotland remaining wet at times.
 Very warm air was drawn up from the south from the 16th onwards, and every day from 17th to 21st somewhere in the UK exceeded 30 °C. The highest value recorded during this spell was 34.5 °C, at Heathrow Airport on the 21st, and this was the UK's highest temperature reading in June since 1976.
 Fresher air moved in over the whole UK within the following two days, and low pressure became established for the last four days of the month bringing plenty of rain in many areas.

-The provisional UK mean temperature was 14.5 °C, which is 1.5 °C above the 1981-2010 long-term average, making it the equal fifth warmest June in a series from 1910.
+The UK mean temperature was 14.5 °C, which is 1.5 °C above the 1981-2010 long-term average, making it the equal fifth warmest June in a series from 1910.
 Temperatures were highest relative to normal in eastern counties of England.
 Rainfall was well above normal over large parts of the country, with up to three times the average amount in parts of southern and eastern Scotland, though a few places in the English Midlands and the Outer Hebrides came in just below average.
-The UK overall had provisionally its sixth wettest June in a series since 1910, and for Scotland it was the wettest June in that period.
+The UK overall had its eighth wettest June in a series since 1910, and for Scotland it was the second-wettest June in that period.
 Sunshine was above average in south-east England, but below average in northern and western areas of the UK.

 Most of the weather impacts worthy of note this month centred around heavy rainfall, some of it thundery in nature.
 Thundery downpours during the afternoon and evening of the 2nd across East Anglia, London and parts of SE England caused localised flooding, with some disruption to trains, roads, and at Stansted Airport.